 Apple Cider Vinegar

 No doubt, you have probably heard all the hype about the millions of uses for apple cider vinegar.
-This is cheap (from $1 to $5, depending on the size of the container) and naturally soothes skin, while warding off fleas.
-You can either put a diluted (watered down) solution in a spray bottle and spray it on your dog’s skin, or put a couple of cups into a warm bath for your pet.
+It is not expensive and naturally soothes skin, while warding off fleas.
+You can either put a diluted solution in a spray bottle and spray it on your dog’s skin or put a couple of cups into a warm bath for your pet.
 This type of vinegar does have a bitter smell to it, so if you take the bath route, you might want to rinse their fur after they have had a good soak.
 When using the spray bottle, part the hair on the affected area, trying to avoid spraying the fur.